Snack shop offers free sack lunches during coronavirus closures

 “We’ve got our peanut butter and jelly, we’ve got a variety of chips and cookies and an orange,” said King.

-The sack lung is also sealed with a picture in hopes of bringin a smile to people’s faces.
+The sack lung is also sealed with a picture in hopes of bringing a smile to people’s faces.

 “I think it’s a wonderful, great thing for them to do,” said Jacquelyn Pinkerton who is unable to work because of an injury.